keikaloustian/investment-calculator/README.md

 https://investallocator.netlify.app/

 ## To-do List
-- [ ] Bug: remainder % not updating when asset is removed
+- [x] Bug: remainder % not updating when asset is removed
-- [ ] Bug: ticker tape shows "Access Denied!" when cold starting the page
 - [x] Bug: remainder % taking on negative value if slider is moved fast or clicked at value greater than remainder
 - [x] Finish AssetCard layout for small screens
 - [x] Add rolling ticker tape widget across top
 - [x] Create loading indicator to be displayed while asset price is being fetched

+### Known issues:
-Known issue: Ticker Tape 3rd party widget causing SameSite cookie attribute page error
+* Ticker Tape 3rd party widget causing SameSite cookie attribute page error
+* Ticker tape showing "Access Denied!" when cold starting the page

 ## Further Ideas
 * Show "No assets found" if the search yields no results
 * Save contribution, asset selection and allocation (in cookies?) to facilitate repeated use
 * Filter already selected assets from search options
+* Implement up & down arrow key navigation through search options
+* Explore useMemo hook for functions used in components that render frequently
+* Explore useReducer hook for SearchBar component

 ## Things I Used / Learned About
 * Vite